michaelshiloh/telepresence/procedure.md

 		---
 		> webcontrol_localhost off

+Important!
+Turn off saving motion images or it will save every frame that differs which is a lot :

+	# target_dir /var/lib/motion
+  target_dir /dev/null

 and proceed with James' instructions.
 After cloning James' WebControlledRobot repository, we added sending a byte to the arduino whenever a button is pressed, in